ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/tutorial.txt

 This command loads the determinised lattice *./hiero/lats/1.fst* from the file system and runs the NMT beam search decoder on it.
 For non-deterministic lattices use the *nfst* predictor instead.
 Per default, SGNMT ignores the scores in the translation lattices.
 To change this, use ``--use_fst_weights``::

-  $ python $SGNMT/decode.py --predictors nmt,fst --fst_path hiero/lats/%d.fst --use_fst_weights true --predictor_weights 2.7,24.4 --config_file tut.ini
+  $ python $SGNMT/decode.py --predictors nmt,fst --fst_path hiero/lats/%d.fst --use_fst_weights true --predictor_weights 2.7,24.4 --config_file tut.ini --nmt_config tut.ini
   (...)
   2016-05-19 15:41:19,878 INFO: Next sentence (ID: 1): 1543 7 1491 1359 1532 692 9 6173
   2016-05-19 15:41:28,228 INFO: Decoded (ID: 1): 1511 7 1422 3278 7 2830 894 30 8 10453